 During the periods of the year when planting and harvesting is done, farmers have to go and inspect the fields while monitoring the ongoing work across their organization.
 Driving from field to field, they don’t have the access to their office or computer.
 Additionally, the data consumption and the interrupted connectivity in some field locations can also be an issue.
 With the mentioned issues, it is difficult for farmers to manage taking notes about important observations and monitor the tasks simultaneously while driving.
 Given the current problems, this project aims at solving them, by providing a platform for the user to perform all relevant operations, while dealing with issues like connectivity.

 With this project the CarPlay and Android Auto features will be explored and used in a way that our client can benefit.
 Everything done during the project will provide an insight to the client how this car technology could be used at its best and in the most efficient way that their customers can be benefited.
 This project will integrate the existing John Deere functionality with creativity and innovation by transferring it to the new platform which can be used in a different setting than what the current users are used to.
-The application to be built will use the data provided by the John Deere API to enable the users with much needed on-thego information.
+The application to be built will use the data provided by the John Deere API to enable the users with much needed on-the-go information.
 Additionally, the functionality of taking notes and voice memos, implicitly connected to the field, through the application will save the user from the trouble of forgetting important facts or linking the observations to the object of interest.

 Remotely controlling the machines, as well as building the application to be used in an agricultural machine is out of scope of this project.